OliviaWYQ/Gomoku-Desktop/README.md

 # Alpha Gomoku Game

-we plan to implement a Gomoku game software, which has two modes: game between two people and rivalry between Human and Artifactual Intelligence.
+In this project, we plan to implement a Gomoku game software, which has two modes: game between two people and rivalry between Human and Artifactual Intelligence.
 The client and user interface will be implemented using Python and the server side will be implemented using Java.
 To develop further, some reinforcement learning algorithms will be applied in the application to enhance the wisdom of AI chess player.

 ## Getting Start

 ### Prerequisites

-Python 3.6 installed in client and Oracle JDK8 (java-8-oracle) installed in server.
+Python 3.6 installed in client and Oracle JDK8 (java-8-oracle) with Maven installed in server.
+___
 ### Installing

 #### Python 3.6